GoogleCloudPlatform/cloud-hackathons/hacks/gemini-code-assist/README.md

 Clone [this repo](https://github.com/ddobrin/quotes-workshop) and follow the instructions in `README.md` to install Java 21 (at the time of this writing Cloud Shell comes with Java 17) and run it locally.
 Open the repo in Cloud Shell Editor and enable Gemini Code Assist.

 > **Note**
 > Ensure that `JAVA_HOME` is set properly, otherwise Maven will fail.
+You can use the command "export JAVA_HOME=$HOME/.sdkman/java/current".

 ### Success Criteria